zcstarr/modelcontextprotocol/docs/specification/server/utilities/logging.md

 ## User Interaction Model

-Implementations are free to expose logging through any interface pattern that suits their needs - the protocol itself does not mandate any specific user interaction model.
+Implementations are free to expose logging through any interface pattern that suits their needs&mdash;the protocol itself does not mandate any specific user interaction model.

 ## Capabilities

-Servers that support logging MUST include a `logging` capability in their `ServerCapabilities` during initialization:
+Servers that emit log message notifications **MUST** declare the `logging` capability:

 ```json
 {